 All materials on this website were developed in an industry-fund-free environment.
 No industry funding, grant or otherwise, was used to create this website or these educational activities.

 Clinical Encounters: Obesity is designed to improve provider competence and performance, as well as patient outcomes.
+All training is tied to Obesity Medicine Education Collaborative competencies.
 The site provides skills training for primary care providers on the topic of overweight and obesity prevention and treatment.
 The activities use cases to simulate real-life patient encounter scenarios.

 Clinical Tools, Inc. is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.